-To set attributes in SCOPE, see How Attributes and Directives are Specified, on page 914.
+To set attributes in SCOPE, see How Attributes and Directives are Specified, on page 904.
 The following procedure outlines how to set this attribute in the source code.

-- 1. To set a global or default value, make sure that the corresponding Microsemi macro file is the first file listed in the project, if required. - 2.
-To set a syn_radhardlevel value for all the registers of a module, do the following:

-Set the value in the source file.
+- To set a syn_radhardlevel value for all the registers of a module, do the following: - Set the value in the source file.
 The following sets all registers of module_b to tmr:

-VHDL Verilog library synplify; use synplify.attributes.all; attribute syn_radhardlevel of behav: architecture is "tmr"; module module_b (a, b, sub, clk, rst) /synthesis syn_radhardlevel="tmr"/;
+VHDL verliog library symplify; use symplify.attributes.all; attribute sym_radhardlevel of behav: architecture is "tmr"; module module_b (a, b, sub, clk, rst) /synthesis syn_radhardlevel="tmr"/;